1 Bamburgh Gate

 A beautifully finished stone built barn which have been recently transformed into a cosy two-person studio, nestling within dog-friendly, private, walled, kitchen garden with off-road parking and beautiful open views over rolling Northumberland countryside.
 Each cottage has a mix of contemporary furnishings and traditional features, including old beams, reclaimed local stone and log burners which make them perfect getaways even in the winter months.
-Unlike most traditional cottages, insulation standards at Bamburgh Gate exceed even the latest stringent regulations making these properties much easier to keep warm and comfortable during winter months.
+Unlike most traditional cottages, insulation standards at Bamburgh Gate are very high making these properties much easier to keep warm and comfortable during winter months.
 Bamburgh village with its famous castle is just a ten minute drive away where there is access to miles of unspoilt beach and sand dunes, from where you can enjoy views of Lindisfarne (Holy Island) and the Farne Islands.

 Would-be chefs are encouraged to try cooking local Northumberland produce from a list of sustainable sources.
 Fresh Boulmer Bay lobsters & langoustines, Alnmouth Bay salmon, sea trout, cod, mackerel, Northumberland beef and lamb are all readily available in season.
 We have our own fishing boat based at Alnmouth from which we can offer guests seasonal catches.
 The property is also equipped with its own kitchen garden which is planted with herbs, salad and vegetables.
 Guests are welcome to pick their own produce when is season and make an appropriate contribution to an honesty box.
 A set of Sabatier chefs knives, griddle pan & lobster claw crackers are provided and all you need is the healthy appetite generated after a long walk on the beach.

 Available for short breaks (3 night weekends & 4 night mid-week breaks) between October and May each year, otherwise full weeks from Friday to Friday.

 Spacious open plan area with TV/DVD, Wi-fi.
 Log Burner.
 Electric oven & hob.
 Fridge.
 Microwave.
 Double bed.
 Picture window opens to a private garden & patio area with seating.
 Separate bathroom - Shower.
 WC & whb.
 Private parking.